 Mark Ter Molen is a trial lawyer who has first chaired and won numerous significant trials; his trial wins include victories in two significant environmental cases, one against the US EPA and the US DOJ.
 Most recently, Mark completed a 6-month jury trial in Ann Arbor federal court, the first of the so-called Flint “bad water” cases, which resulted in a mistrial for his client, VNA.
 Mark is also an environmental lawyer with a particular emphasis on large environmental tort cases involving hundreds if not thousands of claimants, as well as other complex environmental and general civil matters.
-For 30 years, Mark has represented clients in: complex federal and state trials and appeals, including putative class actions; complex environmental trials and appeals, including governmental enforcement as well as private party litigation; and environmental regulatory hearings and appeals conducted before state and federal agencies.
+For over 30 years, Mark has counseled and represented clients in complex federal and state trials and appeals, including putative class actions; complex environmental trials and appeals, including governmental enforcement as well as private party litigation; and environmental regulatory hearings and appeals conducted before state and federal agencies.
 He also provides general corporate counseling on environmental compliance issues and environmental concerns in the context of corporate transactions; supervises environmental remediations pursuant to various state and/or federal requirements; and conducts condemnation and property valuation actions.